KennedyEgbus Mikuni

-Kennedy Egbus Mikuni (三國 ケネディエブス, Mikuni Kenedeiebusu) is a Japanese footballer who plays as a centre-back for club Nagoya Grampus.
+Kennedy Egbus Mikuni (三國 ケネディエブス, Mikuni Kenedeiebusu) is a Japanese footballer who plays as a centre-back for club Avispa Fukuoka, on loan from Nagoya Grampus.

 Club career

 Early career

 Kennedy played high school football at the prestigious Aomori Yamada High School in Aomori, where he was scouted by many J.League clubs.
 Kennedy progressed both junior high and high school at Aomori between 2015 and 2018.
 In his first year at Aomori Yamada, he helped the school win the National Junior High School Soccer Tournament Final in 2015.
 Together with teammates Riku Danzaki, they were one of the key players to win the Outstanding Player Award of the tournament.
 Kennedy finished the tournament as the National Junior High School Soccer Tournament top scorer.

 In the 2016 season, Kennedy played a small contributions for Aomori Yamada when the school won both the National High School Soccer Championship and Prince Takamado Trophy Championship.
 Having started out as a striker, Kennedy began playing as a center back in his third and final year of high school.
 Throughout 2017, online football outlet Gekisaka described him one of the players to watch.

 In 2018, Kennedy helped the Aomori Yamada win Sanix Cup International Youth Tournament and National High School Soccer Championship Final.
 Following this, he was included for the National High School Soccer Championship Outstanding Player.
 Throughout 2018, his performance at Aomori Yamada, once again, was noticed by Gekisaka, who described him one of the players to watch.